Fayetteville Personal Injury Lawyers

 Call an Experienced Injury Lawyer Today

-The lawyers at Riddle & Brantley stand ready to protect your rights.
+The injury lawyers at Riddle & Brantley stand ready to protect your rights.
 We genuinely care about each person we represent and are committed to providing the highest level of client services to you.
-Call us at 1-800-525-7111 today so we can talk to you about your case.
+Call us at (910) 387-9186 today so we can talk to you about your case.
 We are here to help you seek justice.

 We are available for in-person consultations at our Fayetteville location by appointment only.
-However, free consultations are always available from anywhere by phone, email, text, or video conference.
+However, free case reviews are always available from anywhere by phone, email, text, or video conference.
 There is no in-person meeting required to get started on your case.

 Why Riddle & Brantley?

 We’re proud of the work we do on behalf of our valued clients, and our case results are a testament to our skill and determination.
-In more than 35 years serving the people of Fayetteville and greater North Carolina, the lawyers at Riddle & Brantley have recovered hundreds of millions of dollars for our valued clients (see disclaimer below).
+In nearly 40 years, the lawyers at Riddle & Brantley have recovered hundreds of millions of dollars for our valued clients (see disclaimer below).
 Recent results include:

 - $2,750,000 | Auto Accident — Attorneys Gene Riddle and Adam Smith handled a personal injury claim and workers’ compensation claim for our client, who suffered terrible injuries when he was hit by a truck while working at a construction site.
 The employer did not have workers’ compensation insurance so we filed suit.
 In separate settlements and before going to trial, we secured $2.75 million in total compensation for our client.